Lipinski, Weir shine as a top pair at skating championships

 - Police seek description of shooter who wounded 3 at Seattle’s Crocodile club

-“Our hope for us is we bring attention back to the sport in a new way,” Lipinksi said during some downtime at the U.S. championships this week.
+“Our hope for us is we bring attention back to the sport in a new way,” Lipinski said during some downtime at the U.S. championships this week.
 “I bet there are a lot of people that are very nervous about the way we …”

 “Conduct ourselves,” Weir interjected.

-“Get on air,” Lipinksi continued, “We are honest, we are truthful, and we want people to learn.
+“Get on air,” Lipinski continued, “We are honest, we are truthful, and we want people to learn.
 We know what’s so great about skating.
 It’s annoying.
 I hate that everyone just watches football and soccer.”

 “And baseball!”
 Weir said.